 Family or friends may visit patients in the hospice care center if they:

 are completely healthy and free of any signs/symptoms of the flu

 have NOT traveled internationally in the last 14 days

 have NOT had contact with someone with a confirmed case of COVID-19, under investigation for COVID-19, or is ill with a respiratory illness including a fever in the last 14 days

-restrict their visit to the patient’s room only
+restrict their visit to the patient’s room and marked areas only

 When the patient is actively dying, an exception can be made for infected or possibly-infected visitors.
 This depends on having personal protective equipment available to give to ill visitors.
 Other accommodations like live video calls can be made if someone is not allowed to enter our facility.